devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 ### 3. Prometheus Info

 Prometheus is a powerful solution to provide graphical insight into your application behavior.
-If you want to see your application matrix against your applications deployed in kubernetes, install Prometheus in your kubernetes cluster.
-The below inputs are required to configure your prometheus into Devtron’s tool.
+If you want to see your application matrix against your applications deployed in Kubernetes, install Prometheus in your Kubernetes cluster.
+The below inputs are required to configure your Prometheus into Devtron’s tool.

 * **Prometheus endpoint**

-Provide the URL of your prometheus.
+Provide the URL of your Prometheus.
 Prometheus supports two types of authentication `Basic` and `Anonymous`.
 Select the authentication type for your Prometheus setup.

 * **Basic**

-If you select the `basic` type of authentication then you have to provide the `Username` and `Password` of prometheus for authentication.
+If you select the `basic` type of authentication then you have to provide the `Username` and `Password` of Prometheus for authentication.

 * **Anonymous**